-If you are new to scuba diving, your first few days will be spent achieving your PADI Open Water Dive Certification, or training to Advanced Certification if you have trained previously.
-These courses include theory sessions and tests, and will equip you with the necessary skills to work effectively in the ocean as a dive volunteer.
+If you are new to scuba diving, your first few days will be spent achieving your PADI Open Water Dive Certification.
+Or training to Advanced Certification if you already have your open water certificate.
+These courses include theory sessions and tests and will equip you with the necessary skills to work effectively in the ocean as a diving volunteer.

 Divers usually make up to 3 to 4 dives per day, with unlimited snorkelling opportunities.
 Volunteers work together to produce coral bases and samples to be transplanted in the reef.
-Many of the underwater duties can be performed by snorkelling as some reefs are at a depth of 3-5m.
+Many of the underwater duties can also be performed by snorkelling; as some reefs are at a depth of 3-5m.

-The marine conservation centre is located on a small and remote island, 45 minutes by boat from the eastern coast of Sabah, Malaysian Borneo.
+The marine conservation centre is located on a small and remote island; a 45 minutes by boat from the eastern coast of Sabah, Malaysian Borneo.

-After collection from the airport in Tawau, you will be taken to the jetty at Semporna, the closest coastal town to the island, where a scenic boat ride will get you to the camp on Pom Pom, which is surrounded by deserted white sand beaches, crystal clear water and a panorama of tropical, jungle-clad islands.
+After collection from the airport in Tawau, you will be taken to the jetty at Semporna, the closest coastal town to the island.
+From there it is a scenic boat ride to get you to the camp on Pom Pom.
+The centre is surrounded by deserted white sand beaches, crystal clear water and a panorama of tropical, jungle-clad islands.

 The volunteer camp has a shower and toilet area along with a dining and communal area.
 Electricity is available from a generator and all the tents have fans and lighting.
 Phone and 3g internet is available on the island, although this cannot be guaranteed.

 Volunteers cook with others on a rotation, and the project provides food for three meals per day.
 Vegetarians can be catered for.

 NB: There are currently travel warnings in place for Pom Pom island due to some isolated local incidents.
 We ask volunteers check the FCO website or their own country's government travel advice before travelling.